ArnaudBarre/check-circular-imports/README.md

 bun add --dev @arnaud-barre/check-circular-imports
 ```

-The check assume all source code imports are relative and use full path (extension + no index import).
+The check assume all source code imports are relative and use full path (extension + no index import) or [subpath imports](https://nodejs.org/api/packages.html#subpath-imports) from cwd (in v0.2).
 Imports other than `.ts` & `.tsx` are skipped.

 ```bash
 bun check-circular-imports <entryPoint>
 ```

 On a mac M1 for a codebase of ~400 TS files it runs in 50ms.

 ## Related